jparras/fed-baselines/BNNfed/readme.md

+This code is based on https://github.com/lucori/virtual and applies VIRTUAL method to solve the MNIST classification problem.

 The main script to be used is named «main_federated_bayesian.py» and it contains the instructions to run VIRTUAL algorithm.
 We also provide a «requirements.txt» that specifies the different libraries needed for the environment on which it will be executed.
 To run the problem, the following steps should be followed:

 1. First of all, a Python 3.6+ environment is required.
 We strongly recommend using a virtualenv.